metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-InputBoxBag is a snapshot of `InputBox` state at the VSC counterparty.
-It is obtained whenever `InputBox` creations and method calls (incl. the dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to help always retain a factual view of the real full-picture) should not be constructed manually.
-Changes to any non-function-valued fields must be propagated to the counterparty via the `Set` method.
+InputBoxBag (to be accessed only via `InputBox.Bag`) is a snapshot of `InputBox` state.
+It is auto-updated whenever `InputBox` creations and method calls resolve or its event subscribers (if any) are invoked.
+Changes to any non-read-only properties (ie. non-function-valued fields) must be explicitly propagated to the VSC side via the `ApplyChanges` method.

 <a name='F-VscAppz-InputBoxBag-Busy'></a>
 ### Busy `constants`